italia/eudi-wallet-it-docs/docs/en/onboarding-registration-model.rst

      - The attributes a Relying Party intends to request from the Wallet Units.
      - [`CIR2025/848`_], Annex I
    * - `provided_attestations`
      - The Attestation types a Credential Issuer intends to issue.
-Within IT-Wallet each of them references a versioned entry already present in the Digital Credentials Catalog, and the declaration adds the Credential Issuer to the ``issuers`` field of that entry, see :ref:`registry:Digital Credentials Catalog`.
+Within IT-Wallet each of them references a versioned entry already present in the Digital Credentials Catalog, and the declaration adds the Credential Issuer to the ``issuers`` field of that entry, together with the issuance capabilities offered for that Credential type (the supported issuance flows, the parameters of the deferred issuance and the documentation of the issuance service), see :ref:`registry:Digital Credentials Catalog`.
      - [`CIR2025/848`_], Annex I
    * - `intermediary_relationship`
      - For a Relying Party Intermediary, the declaration that it acts as an intermediary.
 For an intermediated Relying Party, the reference to the Intermediary it uses.